 Before you get your ingredients together for this baked oatmeal recipe, preheat your oven to 350 degrees Fahrenheit.

-Your first step is to add the following ingredients to a pot: 4 cups of coconut milk, ½ cup coconut sugar, 2 tablespoons of butter, ½ teaspoon of salt, ¼ teaspoon nutmeg, ¾ teaspoon cinnamon and ⅛ teaspoon of cardamom.
+Your first step is to add the following ingredients to a pot: coconut milk (reduced fat — or go with one can of full fat and add three cups of water), coconut sugar, butter, sea salt, nutmeg, cinnamon and cardamom.

 Bring the mixture to a boil over high heat.

-Next, add in 2 cups of chopped apples, 2 cups of steel cut oats, 1 cup of chopped nuts (I chose walnuts) and ½ cup of raisins.
+Next, add in the chopped apples, steel cut oats, chopped nuts (I chose walnuts) and raisins.

 Mix all of these ingredients together until they are well-combined.

-Your last step is to transfer the mixture to a greased 9×13 pan, or use an oven-safe pot and bake for 30 to 35 minutes.
+Your last step is to transfer the mixture to a greased 9 x 13 pan, or use an oven-safe pot and bake for 30 to 35 minutes.

 The top of your baked oatmeal should be slightly crispy and you can add some more nuts for an extra crunch.

-Transfer your spiced, apple gluten-free oatmeal to a large bowl…
+Transfer your cinnamon spiced baked oatmeal to a large bowl and enjoy!

 - ½ cup coconut sugar